-Westmont College Opera: Die Fledermaus - watch the interview
+Westmont College Opera: Die Fledermaus - watch the opera

 Visit Westmont College Theatre Arts

 Visit Westmont College Music Department

 Westmont College Theatre Arts Chair John Blondell has been producing innovative plays at the college’s sylvan campus in Santa Barbara since 1988.
 Co-founder and director of the award-winning international theatre ensemble Lit Moon Theatre Company, which is also based in Santa Barbara, Blondell has enjoyed additional opportunity to shift the interpretive sands under preconceived notions about dozens of traditional classics like Peer Gynt, Hamlet, Through the Looking Glass, and Tartuffe, to name but a handful of over 80 productions he has directed over the years with that professional company in cities around the globe.
 He has garnered a raft of awards as a result of his innovative re-thinking of the same old same old.
 Bottom line, Blondell is no lightweight.
 His approach to the standard theatre repertory is sometimes controversial, always fresh.

 Last year, the Music and Theatre Arts Departments at Westmont teamed to present the college’s first fully staged opera on campus.
 This year, Dr. Blondell and Adams Chair of Music and Worship Dr. Michael Shasberger, kicked things up a couple notches, asking for and receiving the blessing of Santa Barbara’s Ensemble Theatre Company to mount Johann Strauss II’s operetta Die Fledermaus (The Bat) at Ensemble’s New Vic Theater in the heart of downtown.